MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-devops-aspnet-core/includes/4-exercise-create-github-action-deploy-app.md

 ## Update the Kubernetes manifest for the product service

-To deploy new versions of the eShop product service, you'll need to edit the **product.yml** file to point at the ACR you used in the previous unit.
+To deploy new versions of the eShop product service, edit the **product.yml** file to point at the Azure Container Registry (ACR) you used in the previous unit.

-1. In your forked repository, on the **:::no-loc text="code tab":::**, select the **:::no-loc text="product.yml":::** file.
+1. In your forked repository, select the **:::no-loc text="code tab":::**, then select the *:::no-loc text="product.yml":::* file.
-1. Select the edit icon (pencil) to edit the file.
+1. To edit the file, select the edit icon (pencil).
 1. Edit the line:

     ```yml